osheraz/haptic_pose_estimation/README.md

  <!--:construction_worker: :construction: **_This page is under construction_** :construction: :construction_worker:-->

-# Package for running rollouts with an underactuated robotic hand
+# Package for running rollouts with an underactuated robotic hand with flx-finger

-This page provides instructions and source code for working with underactuated adaptive hands and flx-finger.
+This page provides instructions, datasets and source code for working with underactuated adaptive hands and flx-finger.
 This is complementary material to the paper

 > ***Learning Haptic-based Object Pose Estimation for In-hand Manipulation with Underactuated Robotic Hands***